-Last month, Patrick and I did something we never thought we could bring ourselves to do – take a vacation!
+In 2015, Patrick and I did something we never thought we could bring ourselves to do – take a vacation!
 We clocked out for 10 days and visited Mexico – here is the result, a round-up of things to do in San Miguel de Allende!
-I’m going to share all the details in case you decide to go too!

 Airfare was about $500 round trip, and we flew into Benito Juarez airport in Mexico City.
 You can take a closer flight around SM, but the options are limited.

-With a little planning, we were able to do this.
-Plus, our excitement took over and put everything into high gear.
-Let me just say, San Miguel de Allende is as magical of a place as everyone says.
-I had no idea what to expect.
+San Miguel de Allende is as magical of a place as everyone says.
 I worried about getting around, speaking the language, Montezuma’s Revenge, all of it.
 What a waste of energy!
 It all unraveled effortlessly!
 We rented a house with four other couples.
 This place rocked. and we met new friends that also rented a room on the property: Gerre and Larry; Rebbeca (Corky’s roomie) and Mando (Yoli’s hubby).

 Keep in mind that Mexico City is a much higher altitude than Phoenix, AZ.
 I made this little doodle drawing based off of my experience exiting the plane.